jreybert/vimagit/README.md

 When set to 1, discard an untracked file will indeed delete this file.
 Default value is 0.
 > let g:magit_discard_untracked_do_delete=[01]

+#### g:magit_refresh_gitgutter

+When set to 1, and if vim-gitgutter plugin is installed, gitgutter signs will be updated each time magit update the git status of a file (i.e. when a file or a hunk is staged/unstaged).
+Default value is 1.
+> let g:magit_refresh_gitgutter=[01]

 ## Installation